Amhara Association of America: Investigations

 One of AAA's primary activities is producing independent investigative reports using its team of independent human rights researchers/experts on the ground in Ethiopia.
 AAA's team of investigators track and produce reports on human rights violations against Amhara people victim to war, genocidal violence and related violations.
 Reports contain information related to incidents including number of victims affected (e.g. number killed, injured, displaced, raped, or jailed), their identities were possible (i.e. names, age, sex, location, etc.), geographical location(s) of incident and perpetrators of human rights violations.
 Common perpetrators include the Tigray People's Liberation Front (TPLF), Oromo Liberation Army (OLA), Gumuz militants and the Ethiopian Government and security forces.

+2024

+OLA (Oromo Liberation front) is still moving to Gida Woreda to start their movement.

 2022

 Mass Crackdown against Amhara Dissidents

 In May 2022, the Prosperity Party intensified its campaign of mass arrests against Amhara dissidents including activists, journalists, opposition politicians and Fano patriots.
 On June 2, 2022, AAA issued an update listing names of over 100 high-profile detainees and stating that majority of the detainees were being held in detention sites in Nefas Mewcha and Were-Ilu without court oversight.
 On June 11, 2022, AAA issued an update that detainees in Nefas Mewcha staged a hunger strike to protest conditions.
 Following TPLF's full-scale invasion of Amhara Region in late August 2022, mass arrests of journalists reintensified with several new arrests.
 On September 7, 2022, AAA made a social media post raising concern over arrests of journalists of Meaza Mohammed and Gobeze Sisay of Roha TV and Voice of Amhara, respectively.
 On September 10, 2022, AAA issued a social media post regarding the arrest of journalist Abay Zewdu of Amara Media Center.
 On September 11, 2022, AAA issued a social media post condemning the arrest of blogger, activist and author Assaye Derebe.